*** Update: this feeling never goes away completely. See my January 2021 post "When Painting is No Longer Fun" to see what I mean.

-I am the biggest dick to myself, often for no reason.
+I am the biggest dick to myself, often for no reason and always when I'm making art.
 I just had to share this story with you today because a) it's a great example of this common phenomenon and b) the self awareness I've gleaned by noticing it may mean it won't happen (as) often in the future.

 Today started out as most of my recent days have – essentially unstructured unless I impose a schedule on myself.
 After catching up with a friend this morning and running errands, it was time for the slot on my calendar known as "Creative Time."
 I packed up some paint, my sketchbook and a picnic blanket and headed to Winnemac Park.
 It's a crisp fall day here in Chicago and as a native, I know this precious time won't last much longer.
 Plus, painting outside offers a change of scenery and gets me out of my apartment.
 Win win!

 Winnemac Park is a beautiful place.
 It's huge – full of small nooks, groves of trees and areas where native prairie grass grows.
 Most of the park attendees at 1:30 pm on a weekday are moms with trendy workout strollers or millennials with dogs.
 And the occasional jogger.
 I picked a patch of grass in between several trees in hopes that I'd immerse myself enough to feel like I was not in the city.
 Spot selected, I set up and began to paint.